1. Overview

 Step 4: Track the Application Status

 After submission, the platform continuously tracks the lifecycle of the file.
+You can monitor these states from the DNO tab or by using the DNO Application Status filter dropdown on the main Projects page.
 You will see the application transition through various real-time statuses, including:

 Not Sent: The draft stage before submission.